pleonex/xdelta-sharp/README.md

 The latest version does not support:

 - Generate patch files.
-- Patch files with external compression.
+- Patch files with secondary compression.
+Use the `-S` argument in _xdelta3_.
+- Patch files for files bigger or equal to 4 GB.

 ## Examples